 Recommended: Thinking about starting a new home renovation project?
 Use this Home Improvement Cost Calculator to get an idea of what your project will cost.

-Either way, being proactive and asking your lender to eliminate your PMI probably can’t hurt; most lenders won’t automatically drop it until you are at 22% equity .
 Check with your lender or loan program to see when and if you can get rid of your PMI.

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Business Oversight under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.

 Terms, conditions, and state restrictions apply.
-SoFi Home Loans are not available in all states.
+Not all products are available in all states.
 See SoFi.com/eligibility for more information.